azureru/go-regret/README.md

 Will clean tweets that listed on `tweet.js` (you can get this tweet.js on Twitter Archive Takeout) Since clean is limited - you will need this mode to purge super-duper old tweet

 ## Additional Params
 ```
     -dry=1
     When specified will only run the deletion on dry-mode, so you can test the effect of your config first
 ```

 ## Installation for Cron
 On my machine I install the binary by:
 ```
  mkdir /opt/go-regret
  cd /opt/go-regret
  wget https://github.com/azureru/go-regret/releases/download/0.1/go-regret_linux_amd64.zip
  unzip go-regret_linux_amd64.zip
  rm go-regret_linux_amd64.zip
 ```

 Create a config.yaml file on the same directory, of course I need to change values in {REPLACE_ME}
-by value that I get on twitter developer page
+by value that I get on twitter developer page [How To](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)

 ```
 # twitter keys